-There is an exception to this rule for CRTC's 0 and 2, when R9 is updated with 0 on the last line of the last character of the screen.
+There is an exception to this rule for CRTC's 0 and 2, when R9 is updated with 0 on the last line of the last character of the frame.

-It can be read quite often that the modification of R9 on CRTC 0 (and 2) is not considered for the line that follows the one where the update took place because the counter for this register would be "buffered".
+It can be read sometimes that the modification of R9 on CRTC 0 (and 2) is not considered for the line that follows the one where the update took place because the counter for this register would be "buffered".
+However, the CRTC does not "buffer" its counters.
+It simply tests the equivalence of the counters with its registers at very precise moments.

 The only value that is saved in a buffer in the CRTC is the video pointer because it is discarded at each line start.
 (See Chapters 17 and 20.2).